Drains Cleared

 6. What defect grading system do you use?

-7. Is there an additional charge for the engineer to discuss findings with me?
+7. Is there an additional charge for the engineer to walk me through findings?

-A reputable surveyor answers all these questions before you book.
-Anyone who’s vague about report format or footage delivery should be questioned further.
+A reputable surveyor answers all of these before you book.
+Anyone vague about report format or footage delivery needs questioning.

 What a cheap survey might be missing

-Budget surveys (under £100) typically offer a camera pass from one access point with verbal findings or a basic summary document.
-They are appropriate for:
+In practice, budget surveys (under £100) typically offer a camera pass from one access point with verbal findings or a basic summary document.
+They suit a quick diagnostic pass when you already know roughly what the problem is, or a basic condition check with no legal or insurance purpose.

 The cost difference between a basic survey and a full WinCan report is typically £80–£150.
-For the significant decisions — house purchase, insurance claim, major drainage works — this premium is immaterial compared to the consequences of acting on incomplete information.
+In other words, for significant decisions — house purchase, insurance claim, major drainage works — this premium is negligible compared to the cost of acting on incomplete information.

 After the survey: interpreting the results

 Survey reports can be dense.
-Key things to look for:
+Focus on these key items:

-• D-grades (structural defects): D4 and D5 indicate defects that require prompt attention.
-D1–D2 are noted but typically monitored rather than immediately remediated.
+• D-grades (structural defects): D4 and D5 require prompt attention.
+D1–D2 are noted for monitoring rather than immediate repair.

-• Inspection limitations: Note what couldn’t be inspected (blocked sections, inaccessible branches) so you understand what is and isn’t covered.
+• Inspection limitations: Note what the survey couldn’t reach (blocked sections, inaccessible branches) so you know what isn’t covered.

-If you’re unsure what the report means, ask the surveying contractor to walk you through the key findings.
-A good contractor will do this as part of the service.
+If the report is unclear, ask the surveying contractor to walk you through the key findings.
+In fact, a good contractor does this as part of the service.